-The Company's general and administrative expenses include equity-based compensation costs related to the Antero Midstream GP LP Long-Term Incentive Plan ("AMGP LTIP") and the Series B Units prior to the Transactions.
-Equity-based compensation after the Transactions include (i) costs allocated to Antero Midstream Corporation by Antero Resources for grants made prior to the Transactions pursuant to the Antero Resources Corporation Long-Term Incentive Plan (the "AR LTIP"), (ii) costs related to the Antero Midstream Corporation Long-Term Incentive Plan (the "AM LTIP") and (iii) the Exchanged B Units (as defined below).
-The Company's portion of the equity-based compensation expense is included in general and administrative expenses, and recorded as a credit to the applicable classes of equity.
-Equity-based compensation expense allocated to Antero Midstream Partners was \$4.9 million for the period from March 13, 2019 to December 31, 2019 and \$5.2 million for the year ended December 31, 2020.
-For grants made prior to the Transactions, Antero Resources has total unamortized expense related to its various equity-based compensation plans that can be allocated to the Company of approximately \$8 million as of December 31, 2020, which includes grants made under the Antero Midstream Partners Long Term Incentive Plan (the "AMP LTIP") prior to the Transactions, which were converted into awards under the AM LTIP.
-A portion of this will be allocated to Antero Midstream Partners as it is amortized over the remaining service period of the related awards.
-The Company does not reimburse Antero Resources for noncash equity compensation allocated to it for awards issued under the AR LTIP.
+The Company's equity-based compensation prior to the Transactions includes costs related to (i) the Antero Midstream GP LP Long-Term Incentive Plan ("AMGP LTIP") and (ii) the Series B Units.
+The Company's equity-based compensation after the Transactions includes (i) costs related to the Exchanged B Units (as defined below), (ii) costs allocated to Antero Midstream by Antero Resources for grants made prior to the Transactions pursuant to the Antero Resources Corporation Long-Term Incentive Plan (the "AR LTIP") and (iii) costs related to the Antero Midstream Corporation Long-Term Incentive Plan (the "AM LTIP").
+Antero Midstream's equity-based compensation expense is included in general and administrative expenses, and recorded as a credit to the applicable classes of equity.